syncfusion-content/xamarin-docs/Xamarin/SfNumericUpDown/Getting-Started.md

 * p – Display the value in Percentage.

 N> The control displays the formatted text on lost focus.
 Default Value of `FormatString` is "n".

+Following code explains how to set the currency format using `FormatString` property.

 {% tabs %}